 Not sure what zone you’re in?
-Find out your USDA hardiness zone here by inputting your zip code at the top.
+Find your USDA hardiness zone here by inputting your zip code at the top.

 Older, established bougainvilleas can withstand a freeze much better than newly planted ones.

 Many varieties will lose part or all of their leaves in climates with winters on the cooler end of the spectrum.
-Some of the foliage from the previous season can remain on the plant and eventually falls off as the new growth appears in spring.
+Some of the foliage from the previous season can remain on the plant and eventually falls off as new growth appears in spring.

-If you live where in a climate where bougainvillea is borderline zone hardy, then planting it against a warm wall or in a corner against the house will help.
+If you live in a climate where bougainvillea is borderline zone hardy, planting it against a warm wall or in a corner against the house will help.
 Remember, this is one plant that loves sun and heat!